exorlive/webwrapper/Readme.md

 This will build the SetupProject, ExorLive.Client.WebWrapper, and ExorLive.Desktop.
 It will build it 3 times, each with a different configuration:
-Release, Procapita, Goteborg and VGR.
+Release, Procapita, Goteborg, Boras and VGR.

 ## Single Sign On